GuanhuaWang/SystemPaper/IdeaPhilosophy.md

 2. Replay: delivery inputs in the same order at the same instructions

 limitation:can only use single core, not multi-core, since interleaving instructions is hard.

+## VM - fault tolerent
+1 Prime, 1 backup.

+Using log to communicate and sync.

+* backup do all the steps in prime, but without the final output.
+* to ensure that backup can always get the full log file, the prime send out output after backup reply log success.